Laura Levine: Painting, illustration, and animation

-Levine's style as a painter and illustrator was described as "naif" by Kirkus Reviews, and the New York Post wrote that her "vibrantly colored paintings would look right at home on the walls of a folk art museum."
+Levine's style as a painter and illustrator was described as "naif" by Kirkus Reviews.
 Her illustrations, which appeared in Time and New York Magazine, in addition to other publications, were similarly praised.

 The illustrations Levine created for Shake, Rattle & Roll were exhibited nationally at galleries and museums including the Rock & Roll Hall of Fame and Museum in Cleveland, EMP Museum in Seattle, Yard Dog Folk Art in Austin, and the Buddy Holly Center in Lubbock, Texas.
 Her paintings of rock and roll pioneers are in the permanent collection of the Rock and Roll Hall of Fame and Museum.

 Film and video

 Levine directed several music videos, and worked with R.E.M. and other Athens, Georgia musicians on the Super-8 underground film, Just Like A Movie.
 She produced and directed two documentaries: Peekaboo Sunday, which was screened in competition at the Sundance Film Festival and Digging for Dutch, which won the New York City Film Project's 2001 Torchlight Award for Best Feature-Length Film.